 Robert Scott Vierick

-During his time at History Associates, Mr. Vierick has developed historical narratives for a global technology company, the American Battlefield Trust’s Richmond Battlefield App, and several litigation research projects.
+During his time at History Associates, Scott has developed historical narratives for a global technology company, the American Battlefield Trust’s Richmond Battlefield App, and several litigation research projects.
 He has acted as an “on-call” historian at a major industry conference, where he ensured the safe handling of artifacts while engaging attendees on the history of the host organization.
-A trained actor with several professional credits, Mr. Vierick has also provided scriptwriting services and guidance to clients in creating compelling and historically accurate film content.
+A trained actor with several professional credits, Scott has also provided scriptwriting services and guidance to clients in creating compelling and historically accurate film content.

-In addition to his work at History Associates, Mr. Vierick also works a history interpreter at George Washington’s Mount Vernon Estate, where he provides information and interpretation to visitors from all over the world.
-Prior joining History Associates, Mr. Vierick worked as park ranger at Harpers Ferry National Historical Park, an educator with the White House Historical Association, and a library intern at the Middle East Institute.
+In addition to his work at History Associates, he also works as a history interpreter at George Washington’s Mount Vernon Estate, where he provides information and interpretation to visitors from all over the world.
+Prior to joining History Associates, Scott worked as park ranger at Harpers Ferry National Historical Park, an educator with the White House Historical Association, and a library intern at the Middle East Institute.
 He graduated summa cum laude from the College of William and Mary, with a BA in History and Government.
 His history colloquium research paper, “On His Majesty’s Provincial Forces,” examined the tensions arising between the British military and colonial soldiers during the French and Indian War.
-Mr. Vierick has also earned a Certificate in Museum Management from the Virginia Association of Museums, and is currently pursuing graduate studies in the field of public administration.
+Scott has also earned a Certificate in Museum Management from the Virginia Association of Museums, and is currently pursuing graduate studies in the field of public administration.